obestwalter/loslassa/README.rst

-    **This is just a vague concept atm and serves me as a vehicle to play through** **the whole process of getting an open source project in the python** **ecosystem on the road - but I reallly this will turn into something useful**
+    **This is just a vague concept atm and serves me as a vehicle to play through** **the whole process of getting an open source project in the python** **ecosystem on the road - but I reallly hope this will turn into something useful**

 Other important ingredients are the documentation generator